Jan Oblak: 2016–2019: Europa League title and further Zamora awards

-2018–19 season

 On 6 November 2018, Oblak kept a clean sheet in a 2–0 home win over Borussia Dortmund in the group stages of the UEFA Champions League.
 By doing so, he kept his 100th clean sheet for Atlético, a feat which he achieved in 178 official games.
 On 17 April 2019, Oblak agreed to a four-year contract extension with the club, keeping him at the club until 2023.

 At the end of the season, Oblak won the Ricardo Zamora Trophy for the fourth consecutive season, hence equalling the record of Víctor Valdés for most consecutive Zamora Trophies won.
 He was also awarded the La Liga Best Goalkeeper of the season award for the fourth consecutive time.

-2019–20 season
+2019–2021: Clean sheets record and first La Liga title

 Ahead of the 2019–20 season, he was named as vice-captain of the team, behind Koke.
 On 21 October 2019, Oblak was nominated for the inaugural edition of Yashin Trophy, the Ballon D'Or of goalkeepers.
 He finished in fourth place.
 On 6 December 2019, Oblak kept a clean sheet in a 0–0 away draw against Villarreal.
 By doing so, he broke the club record of Abel Resino for most clean sheets with his 96th clean sheet in his 169th league game.

 On 11 March 2020, following Atlético Madrid's 3–2 away victory over defending champions Liverpool in the last 16 of the UEFA Champions League, Oblak, playing his fiftieth Champions League game, was awarded the Man of the Match award by UEFA, after making nine saves to help his team progress to the quarter-finals with a 4–2 aggregate victory.
 On 17 June 2020, Oblak kept a clean sheet in a 5–0 away win against Osasuna, his 182nd league game, and by doing so, became the fastest goalkeeper to achieve 100 clean sheets landmark in La Liga history, breaking an almost 50-year-old record of Miguel Reina who did the same in 222 league appearances.
 Oblak also became the first non-Spanish goalkeeper to keep 100 clean sheets in La Liga history.
 On 27 June 2020, Oblak played his 250th game for Atlético as his side beat Deportivo Alavés 2–1.
 He has reached the milestone just one week after equalling José Francisco Molina as the second goalkeeper with the most appearances in the club's history.

-2020–21 season

 In 2020–21, Oblak won the La Liga title with Atlético Madrid.
 He managed to keep 18 clean sheets in 38 matches, in addition to achieving 80% save rate for the season.
+He also won the Zamora Trophy for the fifth time, equaling the record of both Antoni Ramallets and Victor Valdés.
+Furthermore, he was awarded La Liga Player of the Season for the first time in his career.